 A Hazardous Vegetation Abatement Hearing Body is hereby established to hear appeals on any Notice to Abate issued by a Public Official.
-The Hazardous Vegetation Abatement Hearing Body shall consist of the City, County, or City and County Emergency Services Program Manager or designee, and a Fire Chief from a local fire department/protection district selected by the City, County, or City and County Fire Chiefs' Association; provided, however, that if the Notice to Abate being appealed was issued by the City, County, or City and County Fire Marshal or designee, then the Hazardous Vegetation Abatement Hearing Body shall consist of the City, County, or City and County's Emergency Services Program Manager or designee, and two (2) Fire Chiefs from a local fire department/protection district selected by the Emergency Services Program Manager.
+The Hazardous Vegetation Abatement Hearing Body shall consist of the City, County, or City and County Fire Marshal or designee, the City, County, or City and County Emergency Services Program Manager or designee, and a Fire Chief from a local fire department/protection district selected by the City, County, or City and County Fire Chiefs' Association; provided, however, that if the Notice to Abate being appealed was issued by the City, County, or City and County Fire Marshal or designee, then the Hazardous Vegetation Abatement Hearing Body shall consist of the City, County, or City and County's Emergency Services Program Manager or designee, and two (2) Fire Chiefs from a local fire department/protection district selected by the Emergency Services Program Manager.
 The Hazardous Vegetation Abatement Hearing Body shall have the authority to amend, dismiss, or uphold a Notice to Abate by a majority vote.